OliverW10/arm/v2/README.md

 - get the submodules with `git submodule init` then `git submodule update`

-- build the apriltag and pigpio submodules with cmake, `mkdir build; cd build; cmake ..; make`
+- build the apriltag and pigpio submodules with cmake, `mkdir build && cd build && cmake .. && make`

 - also needs eigen in `/usr/include/eigen3`